freenas/freenas-docs/userguide/settings.rst

 Click a theme to activate it.

-Select :guilabel:`Manage Themes` to open the :guilabel:`User Preferences` page.
+Select :guilabel:`Manage Themes` to open the :guilabel:`Web Interface Preferences` page.
 The :guilabel:`Manage Custom Themes` column displays any created custom themes.
 Delete these themes by setting the options and clicking :guilabel:`DELETE SELECTED`.

 Click :guilabel:`CREATE NEW THEME` to go to the :guilabel:`Create Custom Theme` page.